LeanSystemsLab/stc-app/docs/architecture.md

 # Runtime View

 This section visualizes dynamic aspects, typically with sequence diagrams.
-For an application as simple as this one, a diagram is almost overkill.
+For a system as simple as this one, a diagram is almost overkill.
 Therefore, we only show the first one with a diagram.

 ## Normal Usage